Namitakafare/Medicine-Recommendation-System/README.md

 Reduced similarity.pkl File: The reduced similarity.pkl file is provided in the root directory of this repository.
 This file is optimized for deployment and may contain a smaller subset of data.
 It is suitable for running the application in a production environment.

-# Original Data Files: To obtain the original data files used for development and testing, you will need to extract them from the pickle-files.rar archive.
-These files, similarity.pkl and medicine_dict.pkl, should be placed in the same directory as the application script app.py for full functionality.
+# Original Data Files:
+To obtain the original data files used for development and testing,you will need to extract them from the pickle-files.rar archive .These files.similarity.pkl and medicine_dict.pkl, should be placed in the same directory as the application script app.py for full fuctionality.

 ---
 ## Kaggle Dataset 📊
 [Click Here](https://www.kaggle.com/code/mpwolke/medicine-recommendation/data "Kaggle Site")  to Access Dataset.